aptech/docs/docs/cmlmt/cmlmt.rst

 Format
 ------
-.. function:: out = cmlmt(modelProc, par [, ..., c1])
+.. function:: out = cmlmt(&modelProc, par [, ..., c1])

-   :param modelProc: Pointer to a procedure that computes the function to be minimized.
+   :param &modelProc: Pointer to a procedure that computes the function to be minimized.
-   :type modelProc: function pointer
+   :type &modelProc: function pointer

    :param par: An instance of a :class:`PV` structure.
 The par instance is passed to the user-provided procedure pointed to by &fct. par is constructed using the "pack" functions.
    :type par: struct

    :param ...: Optional input arguments.
 They can be any set of structures, matrices, arrays, strings required to compute the function.
+Can include GAUSS data types or a DS structure for dataset manipulation.
 Specific usage depends on the requirements of the `modelProc`.
    :type ...: various

    :param c1: An instance of a :class:`cmlmtControl` structure.
 It is an optional argument.
 If none is provided, default values will be set.
 Members of this instance can be set to other values to control various aspects of the optimization process.